 Interest rates on credit cards vs personal loans

-The first table shows three of the top credit card deals for purchases, each with a different interest rate.
+The first table shows the top credit-card deals for purchases, including the interest-free period and the subsequent APR.
 The total amount repayable will depend on how much you borrow and the amount you pay back each month.
-We have used the example of borrowing £3,000 and paying back £120 a month.
+If you pay back the full balance each month, interest won't be payable.

-Example table showing how much interest you could pay on a credit card
+Example table showing interest you could pay on a credit card

 Information correct at the time of writing.